facebookarchive/Facebook-For-OpenCart/FAQ.md

 4. How many product catalogs can I use with this setup?
     - You may only use 1 product catalog.

+5. Why is Facebook catalog/Page shop not showing up my product images?
+    - Ensure the file permission of the images on your website have read access.
+See this post for more details - https://github.com/facebookincubator/Facebook-For-OpenCart/issues/87
+    - Check on the DNS and SSL certification for your web hosting company if it is set to Flexible and to change this to Full (Strict).
+Check this post for more details - https://github.com/facebookincubator/Facebook-For-OpenCart/issues/244

+6. Why is the Checkout link from Page Shop not working?
+    - Check if the issue is due to server handling the URL rewrite due to special characters in the URL.
+See this post for more details - https://github.com/facebookincubator/Facebook-For-OpenCart/issues/113

 # Product configurations and settings
 1. Facebook product catalog showing "This url is classified as malicious" warning message.